Nadeem1432/Bank-ATM-App/README.md

 # Bank-ATM-App
-It's a real time transaction system, update balance on realtime while withdraw or deposit via bank or ATM.
-Here I used rabbitmq for synchronized both databases.
+Bank ATM App is a real-time transaction system that updates the balance in real time when withdrawing or depositing via a bank or ATM.
+I used RabbitMQ to synchronize both databases.